-The Academic Plans by School table below shows the plan's contact number for each campus location as appropriate.
-Also, in the appropriate Campus Location column, "Complete" indicates that the plan's certificate or degree can be completed at that campus.
-"Courses" indicates that one or more courses for the plan are offered at that campus.
+The following tables show the respective plan's contact number for each campus location as appropriate.
+In the campus location columns, Complete indicates that the plan's certificate or degree can be completed at that campus.
+Courses indicates that only some courses for the plan are offered at that campus.

-The Distance campus location indicates Distance Learning courses, which are typically taught online.
-Some distance learning courses may require proctored exams, on-campus labs, clinicals, or other special on-campus meetings.
-For information on Distance Learning, contact the Center for Distance Learning at the following phone numbers: (804)523-5612 or (800)711-1628 (Virginia only).
+The Distance campus location indicates Distance Learning courses.
+These are typically administered online, but some courses may require proctored exams, on-campus labs, clinical, or other special on-campus meetings.
+For information on Distance Learning, visit reynolds.edu/cde or call the Center for Distance Learning at (804) 523-5612 or (800) 711-1628 (Virginia only).